hashintel/hash/resources/docs/simulation/extra/troubleshooting/README.md

 ## Troubleshooting crashes

-Despite out best efforts, sometimes hCore crashes with a screen that looks like this:
+Despite our best efforts, sometimes hCore crashes with a screen that looks like this:

 ![](https://cdn-us1.hash.ai/site/docs/screenshot-2021-06-15-at-10.24.37.png)